mittwald/brudi/README.md

-  redisdump      Creates an rdb dump of your desired server tar            Creates a tar archive of your desired tarrestore     Restores files from a tar archive version        Print the version number of brudi
+  redisdump      Creates an rdb dump of your desired server tar            Creates a tar archive of your desired tarrestore     Restores files from a tar archive xfsdump        Creates a dump of your desired xfs filesystem xfsrestore     Restores a dump of an xfs filesystem version        Print the version number of brudi

 Flags: